fxpio/tug/README.md

 **Features include:**

 - Deploy the service in minutes
-- Fully manage the remote service with the Progress Web Application or the API Rest
+- Fully manage the remote service with the Progressive Web Application or the API Rest
 - All management commands use the API Rest of the Server
 - Authentication can be do with the AWS Security Token Service (session token) or the AWS IAM Credentials
 - Store the Composer package definitions, API keys and config in the DynamoDB